US steel tariffs impact unforeseen global trade adjustments

 Australian miners are reluctant to increase investment in such resources as they fear too much capacity at the wrong time can result in a price decline.

-The demand for the product is expected to grow in China and the supplies from Brexit are expected to decline due to the Brazilian dam collapse.
-There are many favorable trends like low internet rates, strong profit, and credit availability, but growth continues to decline.
+The demand for the product is expected to grow in China, and the supplies from Brexit are expected to decline due to the Brazilian dam collapse.
+There are many favourable trends, like low internet rates, strong profit, and credit availability, but growth continues to decline.